-Belize has series of coral reefs straddling its coast, roughly 980 ft. offshore in the north and 25 mi. in the south within the country limits.
+Belize legally established its maritime areas through the Maritime Areas Act (MAA) which was passed in the National Assembly and entered into force on 30th January 1992.3 Belize has series of coral reefs straddling its coast, roughly 980 ft. offshore in the north and 25 mi. in the south within the country limits.
 In addition to its barrier reef, Belize also boasts three distinct Caribbean atolls: Turneffe Atoll, Glover's Reef and Lighthouse Reef; with Lighthouse Reef being the most easterly.
+In accordance with article 6 of UNCLOS, where there are islands situated on atolls or islands having fringing reefs, the baseline for measuring the breadth of the territorial sea is the seaward low-water line of the reef.